 These 1000 horsepower rated units allow the use of 600+ hp capable turbochargers and remove restrictions that would occur in regulators with less bypass area.
 It all gets expensive.
 The pumps are $346.95 and the regulators are $149.95.
 Then you get to go buy some expensive pretty fittings and large hoses to complete the ensemble.
 We run large AN10 lines on the Bullett.

 Note: Everything is

-than 28 years of maching castings, butterflies and shafts as well other
+more than 28 years of maching castings, butterflies and shafts